taimourxkcd/Coding-Archieve/Command Line/vim/vim.md

 - $ 			        : takes you to the end of the line
 - b 			        : jump back a word
 - 0  			        : takes you to the start of the line
+- _                     : takes you to the start of the first word in the line
 - gg                    : takes you to the start of the file
 - 500G                  : takes you to line number 500
 - G                     : takes you to the end of the file